DIY Fabric Spray Recipe

 Make sure the spray bottle you choose has a misting setting.
 When using this spray on your fabric items it's important that you mist it and lightly coat your fabrics.
 If your bottle sprays a lot of liquid at once causing your items to get damp you could risk mold buildup.
-I like to use an empty bottle of setting spray to make my mixture in.
+I like to use an empty bottle of makeup-setting spray to make my mixture in.
 The misting setting on those bottles releases the perfect amount of spray without getting the items damp.
 Empty perfume or body spray bottles will also work.
 Make sure they get a good thorough wash first.

-When it comes to picking out a scent you can use either essential oils or chopped up bits of a scented wax cube.
+When it comes to picking out a scent you can use either essential oils or shaved bits of a scented wax cube.
 This is up to you, and which scents you enjoy the most.
 If you use the wax cube chop up half of a cube into very fine pieces so they melt easily.

 This spray is also great to have on hand to quickly freshen up your home before company stops in to make it smell more inviting.
 Hold it approximately 6 inches away from whatever you're spraying to get the best results.

 What you need:

 1-2 tsp scented wax bits, or 5 or more drops of essential oil, scent of choice.

 Put the baking soda and chosen scent in the spray bottle then carefully pour the hot water in using a small funnel.
 Fasten on the cap tightly and carefully shake the bottle until all the ingredients have dissolved.
 Wear oven mitts while shaking to be on the safe side.